amankashyap4321/kisan-bazaar/README.md

     ```

 2. **Frontend Setup**:
-    - Navigate to the CropConnect `client` folder.
+    - Navigate to the kisan-bazaar `client` folder.
     - Create a `.env` file in the root directory of the `client` folder.
     - Add the following environment variables to the client `.env` file:
         ```plaintext